moccalotto/kaos/_rulebook/main.md

 **Willpower** (WIL),
 and **Charisma** (CHA).

-Distribute 100 points amongst these six primary attributes.
+Distribute 100 points amongst these six attributes.
 No attribute can be higher than 30 or lower than 5.

 ## Race